-Thanks to a recent discovery by researchers at the University of Pennsylvania School of Medicine, they may soon have a better understanding why the long term use of anti-biotic drugs to cause secondary bacterial infections over time has troubled medical science for decades .
+Thanks to a recent discovery by researchers at the University of Pennsylvania School of Medicine, we may soon have better understanding why the long term use of antibiotic drugs causes secondary bacterial infections over time has troubled medical science for decades .

-The cause – as many of us in the natural health community have suspected for years – appears to be the destruction of beneficial bacteria that normally reside in the human digestive tract.
+The cause appears to be the destruction of beneficial bacteria that normally reside in the human digestive tract.
 It seems that the presence of this bacteria helps keep the body’s immune system better primed for action against transient, or “bad,” bacteria that may cause infection.

 Professor of Microbiology and Pediatrics, Jeffrey Weiser, MD, gives the popular analogy of moving a car.
 That is to say, it’s significantly easier to move a car that’s engine is running at idle speed than one that hasn’t been switched on yet.